ballerina-platform/module-ballerina-constraint/ballerina/Module.md

 ### Constraint validation

-The `validate` function in this library can be used to validate the values that have been assigned to Ballerina types with respect to the constraints defined using the annotations.
+The `validate` function in this library can be used to validate the values with respect to the constraints defined in the respective types.

-The following example demonstrates how to validate the values assigned to a Ballerina type.
+The following example demonstrates how to validate a value with respect to constraints in the type.
+The respective type is automatically inferred from the expression context.

 ```ballerina
 public function main() returns error? {